regoclint/prac/Notes.md

 - Search
     - During the tweet operation the tweet is also sent to a Search engine to be indexed and be searchable
 - Advertising
-- Eventual consistency???
+- Eventual consistency

-Instagram
+Instagram (News Feed)
 - Precomputing like count is better so store the aggregation counts in another table
 - similar to twitter cuz of timelines
-- Cache or precompute news
+- Cache and precompute news
-- Push notifications for users posts and pull for celebreties or rate limit pushes
+- Push notifications for users posts and pull for celebrities (or rate limit pushes)
 - Web sockets to push notifications

 Whatsapp (Chat service)